mncc8337/rey-treycer/README.md

 after installed all dependencies just cd into `./examples` then run `make all` to build
 you can run the binary (`gui` and `no-gui`) with `cornell`, `textures` or `all` as argument to switch the scene. for example `gui textures`
 all generated images are on `./examples/imgs`
-> [!WARNING]
-> `gui.h` is very messy and has many bad practises, you should not follow what are written here!
 ## usage
 i will add this tomorrow i swear
 ## known bugs